 Blind Without Them: Scott is seen as a special case.
 Though technically able to see without his ruby-quartz glasses, he cannot turn off the concussive beams that continually shoot from his eyes.
 He is thus forced to keep his eyes shut in order to keep from destroying everything around him.
 He can therefore be said to be "voluntarily blind" in the same way that the Inhuman's Black Bolt (whose voice is a similarly uncontrollable sonic weapon) is often said to be "voluntarily mute".
 They are contained because his body is immune to his own power: The beams which flow from his eyes flow right back in to his eyelids with no loss of energy.

-Blonde, Brunette, Redhead: Emma Frost (White Queen), Elisabeth Braddock (Psylocke) and Jean Grey were three well-known telepaths that were linked to Scott, but he only had serious relationships with Jean and Emma.
+Blonde, Brunette, Redhead: Emma Frost (White Queen), Elisabeth Braddock (Psylocke) and Jean Grey and Madelyne Pryor were four well-known telepaths that were linked to Scott, but he only had serious relationships with Jean, Madelyne and Emma.
 Psylocke flirted shamelessly for a time, but it ended rather quickly.